 Graduating with a Bachelor of Science in Nursing, Nicholas officially stepped into his new role in 2013.
 Though nearly a decade has passed, Nicholas is still going strong, ever ready to embrace new things and seize new opportunities for growth.

 “Emergency nursing is a very people-centric job.
 Patients do not typically stay in the emergency room for long and the turnover rates are high.
 It gives me the opportunity to meet people from different walks of life and that takes me out of my comfort zone.
 The experience of managing critical patients who are in distress and in need of urgent treatment, it’s all very humbling,”.

-As the number of COVID-19 cases rose, the Emergency Clinic was actively supporting the COVID-19 swab operations and vaccination programs in addition to its daily clinical operation.
+As the number of COVID-19 cases rose, the Medical Urgency Clinic was actively supporting the COVID-19 swab operations and vaccination programs in addition to its daily clinical operation.

-He mentioned that due to this additional services provided by Emergency Clinic, staff from other departments were roped in to support this operation.
+He mentioned that due to this additional services provided by Medical Urgency Clinic, staff from other departments were roped in to support this operation.
 “We were always drenched in sweat when we degowned our PPE and I am very thankful for their hard work and contribution”.

 As an emergency nurse, Nicholas readily admits that working in an emergency clinical setting may not be everyone’s cup of tea.

 “Being quick on your feet is critical in the MUC.
 You also need to be capable of making accurate assessments and be decisive in your clinical management,” Nicholas stressed as he described a typical day at work.

 As an emergency nurse, you have to be very observant of the patients and your surroundings.
 You have to be quick and accurate in your acute assessment of your patient, managing them in order of their priority.
 Every second counts for critically-ill patients wheeled through the emergency doors, making the hours unpredictable.